This article was first published on 10 April 2020 and has been updated with additional reporting.

 #4 Penalties For Errant Sellers

 Lazada Singapore: Lazada measures sellers on a metric called Seller Fault Cancellation Rate to maximise customers’ purchase experiences on the platform.
 Either sellers or Lazada itself can cancel orders.
 Lazada will cancel orders when sellers fail to comply with the Ship On Time service level agreements on the platform.
 Having a high cancellation rate will adversely affect your reputation as a seller and ability to sell on Lazada.
-Consequences of having numerous cancellation rates include but are not limited to exclusion from participating in Lazada campaigns as well as a Lazada-imposed restriction of the amount of orders you can transact for a period of around 2 weeks following your various cancellations.
+Consequences of having numerous cancellation rates include but are not limited to exclusion from participating in Lazada campaigns as well as a Lazada-imposed restriction of the number of orders you can transact for a period of around 2 weeks following your various cancellations.

 Qoo10: Upon payment from buyers, Qoo10 sellers must ship and input delivery information including the name of the delivery company, the tracking number, etc. through Qoo10 Sales Manager (“QSM”) within 3 business days from the date of the delivery instruction.
 If you fail to do so, Qoo10 may cancel the transaction and shall not be responsible or liable for any loss or damages to the seller due to such cancellation.
 Moreover, sellers will have to bear all liabilities relating to failed deliveries because of reasons not due to buyers.